 alpha 2 agonists like clonidine (used to treat high blood pressure)

 medicines used to treat depression, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAO inhibitors)

 some anticonvulsants (medicines used to treat epilepsy or fits)

 oral anticoagulants or warfarin (medicines used to prevent blood clots)

 phenylbutazone (used to treat pain or fever)

-medicines that influence the dopaminergic system (used to treat Parkinson's disease or psychosis).
+medicines that influence the level of dopamine in the body (dopaminergic medicines used to treat Parkinson's disease or psychosis)

 How to take Ritalin LA

 Your doctor will decide on the most suitable dosage according to the individual patient's medical need and response.

 Follow all directions given to you by your doctor and pharmacist carefully.